ais-climber/ais-climber.github.io/_pages/about.md

 - **Memes:** [1](https://ais-climber.github.io/images/good-boy.jpg) [2](https://ais-climber.github.io/images/crossover.png) [3](https://ais-climber.github.io/images/theory.png) [4](https://ais-climber.github.io/images/conspiracy.jpg)

-About Others
+About my family
 ======
 I live with my kaleidoscopic partner Sabrina and our two strawberry-scented cats Gunter and Garnet.

 My family and friends are all people of strong character (and high ambition, whether they would admit it themselves).
 Here is a shameless signal boost of some of their work:
 - [Ruth E](https://www.instagram.com/krispyfanart/), sister who was raised by horses
-- [Amanda](https://amandagames.itch.io/), sister who was raised by herself
+- [Amanda](https://amandagames.itch.io/), sister who was raised by dreams
 - [Tiff](https://lunarhallowstudio.carrd.co/), sister who was raised by wolves
 - [Adam](https://lifeboat.com/ex/bios.adam.kisby), our father who must be an anomaly for the above to be true
 - L. Lebron, close friend raised by the sea -- and a man of many titles (website coming soon!)